hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 The fact that you will realise that you need an objective zero speaks volumes about its importance and I would potentially default to treating this objective as the most important when prioritising, but hopefully with the least amount of work.
 If you do find that your Objective Zero is consuming most of your strategic work, you likely need to revisit why as part of your OKR planning and bring in more focused objectives to solve the amount of time you need to spend on keeping the lights on.
 I love this idea to integrate this type of work as part of your OKRs and aim to satisfy the need to cover this work in the ceremony "[Zero Tolerance](#zero-tolerance)" below.
 Ensure your objective zero sits alongside any documentation or posts that you have for your OKRs so that it is clear the importance of this work and the need to balance it with your strategic OKR work.

-## Team OKRs Should not Link to Individual Renumeration
+## Team OKRs Should not Link to Individual Remuneration

 **The goal of every team member should simply be to help the team achieve their OKRs.** I love the simplicity of this statement.

-However a persons individual renumeration should not be associated with the teams OKRs.
+However a persons individual remuneration should not be associated with the teams OKRs.
 This may sound counter-intuitive but as soon as you introduce individuals goals as being a driver for OKRs you will inevitably get gaming of the system ([Goldharts Law](https://en.wikipedia.org/wiki/Goodhart%27s_law#:~:text=Goodhart's%20law%20%5B...%5D,people%20start%20to%20game%20it.)) and so the very purpose of OKRs is lost.
 OKRs are meant to drive ownership and the enjoyment of solving a shared problem, if you start isolating the outcomes to individual performance of each team member you will lose the core aspect of a team contributing to a shared goal.

 ![OKR Money]({{ site.baseurl }}/assets/2024-02-24-okr-agile-cycles/okr-money.png)